Sell you home quickly and for more money by following these house staging tips from a former pro home stager.

 There’s no denying that live plants and fresh flowers bring life to a space and make your home feel more inviting.
 In addition to the regular houseplants, I accessorized many of the rooms with live plants and flowers while our home was on the market.

-A grouping of mini lemon cypress bushes were used as a simple centerpiece on the dining room table:
+A grouping of mini lemon cypress bushes was used as a simple centerpiece on the dining room table:

 I picked up this flowering plant at the local grocery store for around $10 and used it as a simple centerpiece on the kitchen table: